Truth or dare?

 Truth or dare? is a mostly verbal party game requiring two or more players.
-Players are given the choice between answering a question truthfully, or performing a dare.
-The game is particularly popular among adolescents and children, and is sometimes used as a forfeit when gambling.
+Players are given the choice between answering a question truthfully, or performing a "dare".
+The game is particularly popular among adolescents and children.

 History

 The game has existed for hundreds of years, with at least one variant, "questions and commands", being attested as early as 1712:

-Truth or dare may ultimately derive from command games such as the ancient Greek basilinda (in Greek: Βασιλινδα).
+Truth or dare may ultimately derive from command games such as the ancient Greek basilinda (in Greek: βασιλίνδα).
 This game is described by Julius Pollux: "in which we are told a king, elected by lot, commanded his comrades what they should perform".